Jewish exodus from the Muslim world: Anti-Jewish sentiment

 The exodus of the foreign mutamassirun ("Egyptianized") community, which included a significant number of Jews, began following the First World War, and by the end of the 1960s the entire mutamassirun was effectively eliminated.
 According to Andrew Gorman, this was primarily a result of the "decolonization process and the rise of Egyptian nationalism".

 The exodus of Egyptian Jews was impacted by the 1945 Anti-Jewish Riots in Egypt, though such emigration was not significant as the government stamped the violence out and the Egyptian Jewish community leaders were supportive of King Farouk.
 In 1948, approximately 75,000 Jews lived in Egypt.
 Around 20,000 Jews left Egypt during 1948–49 following the events of the 1948 Arab–Israeli War (including the 1948 Cairo bombings).
-A further 5,000 left between 1952 and 1956, in the wake of the Egyptian Revolution of 1952 and later the false flag Lavon Affair.
+A further 5000 left between 1952 and 1956, in the wake of the Egyptian Revolution of 1952 and later the false flag Lavon Affair.
 The Israeli invasion as part of the Suez Crisis caused a significant upsurge in emigration, with 14,000 Jews leaving in less than six months between November 1956 and March 1957, and 19,000 further emigrating over the next decade.

-Suez Crisis
+1956 Suez Crisis

 In October 1956, when the Suez Crisis erupted, the position of the mutamassirun, including the Jewish community, was significantly impacted.

-1,000 Jews were arrested and 500 Jewish businesses were seized by the government.
+1000 Jews were arrested and 500 Jewish businesses were seized by the government.
 A statement branding the Jews as "Zionists and enemies of the state" was read out in the mosques of Cairo and Alexandria.
 Jewish bank accounts were confiscated and many Jews lost their jobs.
 Lawyers, engineers, doctors and teachers were not allowed to work in their professions.
-Thousands of Jews were ordered to leave the country.
+Thousands of Jews were ordered to leave the country and told that they may be sent to concentration camps if they stayed.
 They were allowed to take only one suitcase and a small sum of cash, and forced to sign declarations "donating" their property to the Egyptian government.
 Foreign observers reported that members of Jewish families were taken hostage, apparently to insure that those forced to leave did not speak out against the Egyptian government.
 Jews were expelled or left, forced out by the anti-Jewish feeling in Egypt.
 Some 25,000 Jews, almost half of the Jewish community left, mainly for Europe, the United States, South America and Israel, after being forced to sign declarations that they were leaving voluntarily, and agreed with the confiscation of their assets.
 Similar measures were enacted against British and French nationals in retaliation for the invasion.
 By 1957 the Jewish population of Egypt had fallen to 15,000.